Michael Erush

-Michael Erush (born January 24, 1984) is a former professional soccer player and current soccer coach.
-He is the Head Men's Soccer Coach at California State University-Los Angeles.
+Michael Erush (born January 24, 1983) is a former professional soccer player who is currently the head coach of the men's team at California State University-Los Angeles.

 He was inducted into the Birmingham Community Charter High School Athletic Hall of Fame, and the Loyola Marymount University Athletics Hall of Fame.
 Erush won a silver medal with Team USA at the 2005 Maccabiah Games in Israel.

 In Major League Soccer, he played for the Colorado Rapids (2004), Chivas USA (2005), and Miami FC (2006).
 Erush played internationally with Hapoel Ashkelon F.C. in Israel, Lombard-Papa TFC in Hungary, and Olimpia Bălţi in Moldova.
 He was formerly a coach of the Loyola Marymount Lions soccer team.

 Early life and personal

 Erush is the son of Russian immigrants; his father is Lazar Erush.
 He was born in North Hollywood, California, and raised in Van Nuys, California, and Sherman Oaks, California.
 He attended North Hollywood High School as well as Birmingham High School.

 He earned a bachelor's degree from Loyola Marymount University, College of Business Administration (Business Management; '03), and an M.A. in Guidance and Counseling from Loyola Marymount University ('10).

 On May 2, 2015, Erush proposed to Ally Siegel.
 The couple got married on July 16, 2016.
 They live in Studio City, California, with their two daughters.